trevritchie/ICS-Attack-Simulation-Forensic-Analysis-and-Incident-Response-Playbook/Modbus_Coil_Manipulation_Playbook.md

 ## Laboratory Context and Limitations

 **Note:** This playbook is based on a simulated ICS attack in a virtualized laboratory environment.
-Several aspects have been simplified for educational purposes, including:
+Several aspects have been simplified for educational purposes.
+[How production critical infrastructure environments differ.](Limitations_and_Unrealistic_Elements.md)
-- Software-based PLC simulation (pymodbus) rather than physical industrial controllers
-- Direct IT-to-OT SSH access (Purdue Model violation for demonstration purposes)
-- No endpoint security (EDR, antivirus, application whitelisting)
-- No industrial intrusion detection system (manual PCAP analysis only)
-- Virtualized environment without physical process consequences

-For comprehensive documentation of lab limitations and how production critical infrastructure environments differ, see: [[Limitations_and_Unrealistic_Elements]]

 ---